 When discussing effects, reverb is usually one of the first ones to come up and it’s often in the context of delay or echo as well.
-Either way, there are some effects that are extremely common, and there’s no question reverb and chorus are in that list.
+Either way, some effects are extremely common, and there’s no question that reverb and chorus are on that list.

 Both reverb and chorus have been used for a very long time, especially reverb.
 There was a time when the effect had to be natural, but now, plugins, software, and hardware can easily generate the effects.
 But what’s the difference between them?
 Or are they similar?